Robbins Geller Secures $173 Million Recovery for Exelon Investors

 Earlier this month, the first group of several individuals charged in the scheme, the so-called “ComEd Four,” were convicted of bribery, conspiracy to commit bribery, and willfully falsifying the company’s books.

-“This settlement is an excellent result for shareholders who will recover a substantial portion of their losses,” said James E. Barz, a Robbins Geller partner.
+“This settlement is an excellent result for shareholders who will recover a substantial portion of their losses,” said Robbins Geller partner James E. Barz.
 “It never ceases to amaze me that every five years or so, in Illinois, we seem to get yet another public corruption scandal.
 This one had many victims, including, as alleged in our case, the shareholders who saw the value of their stock plunge.”
-Barz previously served as an Assistant United States Attorney in Chicago and more recently as the lead counsel in Robbins Geller’s securities fraud litigation against Valeant Pharmaceuticals in which he and the Firm’s team recovered over $1.2 billion for investors.
+Barz previously served as an Assistant United States Attorney in Chicago and more recently as the lead counsel in Robbins Geller’s securities fraud class action against Valeant Pharmaceuticals in which he and the Firm’s team recovered over $1.2 billion for investors.

 The proposed settlement involving Exelon remains subject to court approval.